-The starting point is shipment information, which is available in the Gebrüder Weiss “data world” with a great deal of detail.
-Based on a traffic light classification by virtue of their accuracy for planning in “green”, “yellow” and “red”, schedulers can be provided with accurate shipment information regarding weight and volume in a decision support system.
+The starting point is consignment information, which is available in the “data world” of Gebrüder Weiss GmbH with varying degrees of detail.
+On the basis of a traffic light classification based on its accuracy for planning in “green,” “yellow” and “red,” delivery information regarding weight and volume can be made available to dispatchers in a decision support system.

-From “green” shipments, all the necessary information is present and they have a very high probability of actual delivery on the planning day.
-“Yellow” shipments are available in Gebrüder Weiss’ “data world”, but the information relevant for planning is not yet complete.
-These shipments are only considered with a certain probability for the planning day.
-From the analysis of multi-year past data, it is possible to derive residual quantities or shipments that are added in the form of a forecast model to the well-planned “green” and “yellow” consignment quantities in absolute or percentage figures.
-This percentage is displayed as “red” shipments in the decision support system.
+All necessary information is available for “green” shipments.
+They show a very high probability of actual delivery on the planning day.
+“Yellow” items are available in the “data world” of Gebrüder Weiss GmbH, but the information relevant for planning is not yet complete.
+These shipments are only taken into account with a certain probability for the planning day.
+From the analysis of several years of historical data, residual quantities or consignments can be derived, which in the form of a forecast model are added to the easily plannable “green” and “yellow” consignment quantities in absolute or percentage terms.
+This proportion is displayed as “red” consignments in the decision support system.
 Appropriate visualizations of the categorized transport quantities support the dispatchers with a simulation-based approach.

-The developed method succeeds in increasing the security of the relevant information from the current 30% to almost 90%.
-This can be avoided on the basis of proper resource decisions empty costs or penalties due to poor delivery quality.
+The developed method makes it possible to increase the security of the relevant information from currently 30% to almost 90%.
+By making the right resource decisions, idle costs or penalties due to poor delivery quality can thus be avoided.